 A business insurance broker helps companies evaluate and select insurance policies.
 Unlike insurance agents who represent an insurance company, brokers present a variety of insurance options to their clients.
 They help employers understand their choices and decide on policies that best fit their needs.
 While some commercial insurance brokers work independently, most work for a brokerage firm.

-Business insurance brokers generally fall into two distinct categories with little overlap, which is why most companies have not one but two or more insurance brokers.
-It works out this way because you can’t purchase all of the business insurance you need from just one person.
+Business insurance brokers generally fall into two distinct categories with little overlap, which is why most companies have not one but two or more brokers.
+It works out this way because you can’t purchase all of the commercial insurance products you need from just one person.

 The first type of business insurance brokers are those who specialize in insurance products relating to health and medicine.
-These business insurance brokers offer medical benefits and should be your go to for products like:
+These brokers offer medical benefits and should be your go-to for products like:

-The second type of business insurance broker focuses on protecting areas of your business other than health insurance and medical benefits.
-Liability or property and casualty business insurance brokers should be your go to for commercial insurance products like:
+The second type of commercial insurance broker focuses on protecting areas of your business other than health insurance and medical benefits.
+Liability or property and casualty brokers should be your go-to for commercial insurance products like:

 To an extent, commercial insurance brokers can be thought of as sales people for different insurance companies.
 Insurance companies focus in specific domains, such as medical, life or auto.
 Therefore, the sales people that they contract with focus on specific domains as well.
 There are certain licensing requirements by the state, some by the insurance carrier as well as a myriad of other factors.